Piracy in the Atlantic World: Hosti Humani Generis

-The scourge of the high seas pirates were cast as "hostis humani generis", a term which was derived from Roman law.
+The scourge of the high seas pirates was cast as "hostis humani generis", a term derived from Roman law--Latin for 'an enemy of mankind'.
 This title was rendered onto them in part by Sir Edward Coke in his effort to renovate existing legislation which dealt with piracy.
 As a consequence of this label, a British Admiralty Judge by the name of Sir Charles Hedges would issue a sweeping proclamation which would grant the power of "jurisdiction over all people – anywhere on earth – who interfered with British commerce."
-The last great epoch of piracy gave rise to individuals who as a cohort were defined by, "their almost universal rejection of national and religious authorities."
+The last great epoch of piracy gave rise to a generation defined by, "their almost universal rejection of national and religious authorities."

-In the book Rum, Sodomy, and the Lash, Hans Turley delves into the implications of the multidimensional threat pirates posed to the social and economic establishment within British realm.
-Turley states that there was an argument to be made in which pirates were perceived to "belong to no class at all" and that they had "turned their backs to normative society."
+In the book Rum, Sodomy, and the Lash, Hans Turley delves into the implications of the multidimensional threat pirates posed to the social and economic establishment in the British realm.
+Turley states that there was an argument to be made that pirates were perceived to "belong to no class at all" and that they had "turned their backs to normative society."
 Furthermore, to solidify the rendering of the term hostis humani generis to pirates, Turley connects the economic and legal implications stating that pirates were "criminal merchants" who were "opposed to law-abiding seafaring merchants."

 Cotton Mather

-Cotton Mather, a Puritan minister wrote that the coast had been plagued by pirates and his congregation wished they could be rid of this nuisance.
+Puritan minister Cotton Mather wrote that the coast had been plagued by pirates and his congregation wished they could be rid of this nuisance.
 Mather believed that his prayers were answered when six pirates were captured and taken prisoner.
-Before their execution took place, he both "bestowed the best instructions" he could and prayed with them.
-After preaching to the pirates Mather, wanted them to "provide examples and warnings" to the crowd awaiting the executions to "affirm the values of Christianity."
+Before their execution, he both "bestowed the best instructions" he could and prayed with them.
+After preaching to the pirates, Mather wanted them to "provide examples and warnings" to the crowd awaiting the executions to "affirm the values of Christianity."

 Ministers advocated that children should be "protected" from this rebellious lifestyle and should be "kept from going to sea."
 Many ministers felt that pursuing religion while at sea would be "impossible to sustain as long as sailors took the name of the Lord in vain."
 Minister John Flavel also made the point that the sea was a place "with strange creatures" where sins proliferated and "death was omnipresent."
 Flavel continued that seamen were "to be numbered neither with the living nor the dead, their lives hanging continually in suspense before them."

-Life at sea was tough, which could cause men to feel their "own insignificance and dependence upon the almighty God."
+Life at sea was tough, which could make men to feel their "own insignificance and dependence upon the almighty God."
 There were even societies and organizations that promoted religion to sailors along the waterfronts, such as "The Marine Bible Society of New York, the Seamen in the Port of New York (SPGAS), and the American Seamen's Friend Society (ASFS).